Polynices

-In Greek mythology, Polynices (also Polyneices) (/ˌpɒlᵻˈnaɪsiːz/; Πολυνείκης) was the son of Oedipus and either Jocasta or Euryganeia and the older brother of Eteocles (according to Sophocles' "Oedipus at Colonus").
-When his father, Oedipus, was discovered to have killed his father and married his mother, he was expelled from Thebes, leaving his sons Eteocles and Polynices to rule.
-Because of a curse put on them by their father Oedipus, the two sons did not share the rule peacefully and died as a result, killing each other in battle for control over Thebes.
+In Greek mythology, Polynices (also Polyneices) (/ˌpɒlᵻˈnaɪsiːz/; Πολυνείκης) was the son of Oedipus and either Jocasta or Euryganeia, and the brother of Eteocles, Antigone, and Ismene.
+When Oedipus discovered that he had killed his father and married his mother, he blinded himself and left Thebes, leaving Polynices and Eteocles to rule jointly.
+However, due to a curse placed upon them by Oedipus, their agreement quickly fell apart, and a war for the kingdom ensued.
+During battle, the brothers killed one another.

+Polynices is a central character in the Theban Cycle, a set of stories famous in ancient Greece.
+He is most well-known from three 5th century BC tragic plays by Sophocles known as the Three Theban Plays: Oedipus Rex, Oedipus at Colonus, and Antigone, with his death and burial being the main driver of the plot of Antigone.
+He also features prominently in the Thebaid, Aeschylus' play Seven Against Thebes, and Statius' Thebaid.
+The story and his character was also of interest to ancient Greek philosophers, and was discussed by Aristotle, Plato, and Epictetus.

+Family

+Polynices is named as a son of Oedipus, king of Thebes and son of Laius, and Queen Jocasta, sister of Creon.
+Some authors have alternately named Euryganeia, daughter of Hyperphas, as the mother of Polynices and his siblings.
+Ancient Greek geographer Pausanias claimed that this difference in parentage is sourced from the Oedipodia, a poem in the Theban Cycle that is now lost.
+Through Jocasta's father Menoeceus, Polynices was a descendant of Cadmus, the legendary founder of Thebes whose descendants often suffered great misfortune.

+Polynices had three full siblings: one younger brother, Eteocles, and two sisters, Ismene and Antigone.
+Oedipus was both his father and his brother, as he had unknowingly married his own mother, Jocasta.
+Polynices married Argia, a daughter of King Adrastus of Argos and his wife Amphithea.
+Together they had three sons: Adrastus, Thersander, and Timeas.

 Mythology

 Oedipus's curse

 In the Thebaid, the brothers were cursed by their father for their disrespect towards him on two occasions.
 The first of these occurred when they served him using the silver table of Cadmus and a golden cup, which he had forbidden.
 The brothers then sent him the haunch of a sacrificed animal, rather than the shoulder, which he deserved.
 Enraged, Oedipus prayed to Zeus that the brothers would die by each other's hand.
 However, in Sophocles' Oedipus at Colonus, Oedipus desired to stay in Thebes but was expelled by Creon.
 His sons argued over the throne, but Eteocles gained the support of the Thebans and expelled Polynices, who went to Oedipus to ask for his blessing to retake the city, but instead was cursed to die by his brother's hand.
 His son was Thersander.